PiFou86/UtilifyAnalogInput/README.md

 ### Basic Usage

-Include the library in your project and set up your callbacks to respond to various pushbutton events:
+Include the library in your project and set up your callbacks to respond to various analog input events:

 ```cpp
 #include <Arduino.h>